jkunimune/Djastiz/en-Specification.md

 ### Nouns

+If it is a binary state with no arguments, it should be a noun, not a verb.
 I actually have nothing more to say about nouns.
 They are completely intuitive and uninteresting words that seed noun phrases, though I suppose I should mention that you can find the full list in the file [noun.csv](dictionary/noun.csv), if you haven't guessed that yet.

 ### Pseudowords